Matrix Decomposition and Applications: Properties of Tridiagonal Decomposition

-Similarly, a reduced tridiagonal decomposition can be obtained from the implication of the Krylov matrix (Definition~\ref{definition:krylov-matrix}, p.~\pageref{definition:krylov-matrix}). \begin{theorem}[Reduced Tridiagonal] Suppose there exists an orthogonal matrix $\bQ$ such that $\bA\in \real^{n\times n}$ can be factored as $\bA = \bQ\bT\bQ^\top$.
-Then $\bQ^\top\bA\bQ=\bT$ is an unreduced tridiagonal matrix if and only if $\bR=\bQ^\top \bK(\bA, \bq_1, n)$ is nonsingular and upper triangular where $\bq_1$ is the first column of $\bQ$.
+Similarly, a reduced tridiagonal decomposition can be derived using the Krylov matrix (Definition~\ref{definition:krylov-matrix}). \begin{theorem}[Unreduced tridiagonal] Suppose there exists an orthogonal matrix $\bQ$ such that $\bA\in \real^{n\times n}$ can be factored as $\bA = \bQ\bT\bQ^\top$.
+Then, $\bQ^\top\bA\bQ=\bT$ is an unreduced tridiagonal matrix if and only if $\bR=\bQ^\top \bK(\bA, \bq_1, n)$ is nonsingular and upper triangular, where $\bq_1$ is the first column of $\bQ$.